cbergoon/glb/README.md

 the ordering of the proxy target addresses.

 The registry can be overridden with a struct that implements Registry.

 #### To Do List
-1) Multiplier on round robin counter threshhold.
+1) Multiplier on round robin counter threshold
 2) Service endpoint operations
 3) Endpoints for managing the registry
 4) Endpoint to write and reload a new configuration
+5) Service/version as header in request